tule98/jstwimanacher/file.md

 must follow:
-use react-query for data fetching and state management. use material ui for ui components and styling.
+use react-query for data fetching and state management. use material ui for ui components and styling. use lucide icons for icons, don't use material ui icons.

 # Feature overview
 Change the layout to dashboard style layout.